A Law Firm Protecting Your Rights

 - Allowing criminal activity or legal to run rampant, illegal drinking or drug use

 - Lack of security patrols in high-crime areas

 - Lack of front desk assistant or door monitor

 - No warnings to clients of known dangers

 In areas known to have frequent crime, a hotline telephone number and/or alarms should be placed in an easy-access location where visitors can quickly call for help.

 Evaluating Property Security: Was the Owner Negligent?

-When our Maryland and DC-Metro area, premises liability attorneys take on negligent security cases, we routinely examine a few key factors that may indicate negligence on the part of the property owner or manager, including:
+When our Maryland and D.C.
+Metro area premises liability attorney takes on negligent security cases, we routinely examine a few key factors that may indicate negligence on the part of the property owner or manager, including: